hat20/Learning-CoreJAVA/README.md

 Description of what I've done in the program:

 1) <b>corej1.java</b> - Simple 'for' iterative loop for printing natural numbers upto 10.
-2) <b>factorial.java</b> - program for the calculation of factorial of number 'n' using 'for' loop.
+2) <b>factorial.java</b> - program for the calculation of factorial of number pre-defined in the program using 'for' loop.
 3) <b>sum30.java</b> - program for the calculation of the first 30 natural numbers excluding 10,20 and 30.
 4) <b>greatest3.java</b> - an object oriented programming and functional programming concept on as to how one can compute the greatest of 3 numbers.
 5) <b>greatestcmdl3.java</b> - an object oriented programming and functional programming concept on as to how one can compute the greatest of 3 numbers inputted by the user on command prompt.
 6) <b>scanner_input.java</b> - a program that asks user to input the data using the Scanner class.
+7) <b>factorial_input.java</b> - program for the calculation of factorial of number 'x' using 'for' loop.

 <b>Tools required :</b>
 - JDK (JAVA Development Kit) which can be downloaded from "https://java.com/download"